 It’s how I want my kids to think.
 I never want them to think this house we live in, is “home.”
 I want them to understand, and embrace the knowledge, what makes this house a true home is the people in it.
 The love shared between the people inside the wood, nails, and siding.

 I’m doing my best to raise my kids to not become attached to places, but to experience home in a variety of different people, experiences, and locations.
 Yes, home is where your heart is, but your heart can feel home in so many different situations.
 Home can be with friends at college.
 So many kids live in dorms, and meet amazing people in those buildings, and feel at home.
 Why?
 It’s not that the dorms are awesome, and provide luxuries and things.
 It’s because they’ve found friends who speak to their hearts, and souls.
 It’s home because of their people, not the dorm.

 Finding home in more than just your blood family

 Of course, while my little sunflowers are living in this nest I’ve created, I want them to feel safe, loved, and wanted.
 However, I do my best to teach them this is just a house.
-Wherever we live, even if we had to move from this house, we would still be home.
+Wherever we live, even if we have to move from this house, we will still be home.
 Wherever our people are, is where home is.
 When we spend days and days with my parents, that’s home.
 If we’re hanging in a hotel on vacation, that’s home.
-People we love, hearts that connect with our hearts, and souls that recognize each other – HOME.
+People we love, hearts that connect with our hearts, and souls that recognize each other = HOME.